 Communication within this cross-functional setup gives clarity of user pain points, the priority of solving them, the solution, the expectations from team members, etc.

 The teams arrange daily stand-ups to discuss user stories over the sprint life cycle and have productive conversations towards delivering speed and quality.

 The objective of the confirmation phase is to roll down the acceptance criteria for the shortlisted user stories.
 This would ensure that every user story has some quality parameters to adhere to, and they are implemented successfully.

-Every scenario revolving around the user pain point is accessed so that no loopholes are left when designing the product.
+Every scenario revolving around the user or customer pain point is accessed so that no loopholes are left when designing the product.

 It is more like testing the feature with all possible probabilities and seeing whether the expectations can be met or not.
 If the answer is not affirmative, user stories need to be penned down again.

 We respect your privacy.
 Your information is safe.